 Acton’s Hotel, Kinsale: excellently located on the waterfront, a business-orientated 4-star hotel in five converted Georgian town houses.
 The Dingle Skellig Hotel: 4-star functional hotel, out-of-town overlooking Dingle bay.
 Gregans Castle Hotel, Ballyvaughan: 4-star country house hotel set in gardens and woodland.
 Single rooms throughout are doubles for sole use.

 Flights from London to Cork and Shannon to London are not included in the price of the tour.
-We will send the recommended flight options with your confirmation of booking and ask that you make your own flight reservation.
-The cost of an economy seat at the time of going to press is c. £255 and will be available to book towards the end of July 2017.
+We will send the recommended flight options when they are available to book and ask that you make your own flight reservation.
+The cost of an economy seat at the time of going to press is c. £250 and will be available to book in August 2019.

 Between 10 and 22 participants.